picoCTF/cmgr/examples/markdown_challenges.md

 ## Description

-This is a static description of the challenge that is intended to be shown to the user and will be the same across all instances of the challenge.
+This portion of the challenge description is displayed to users regardless of whether an instance of the challenge is currently running.
+It may include static text, as well as the following templates:

+- `{{url_for("file", "display text")}}` (link to an artifact file published in a build)
+- `{{lookup("key")}}` ("key" must have been published in `metadata.json` when creating a build)

 ## Details

-This is templated information for the challenge that can use additional build-specific information to present information.
-In particular, the following templates are allowed (anything else is invalid):
-- `{{url_for("file", "display text")}}`
+This portion of the challenge description is displayed to users when an instance of a challenge is running.
+It may include any content permitted in the "Description" section, as well as the following instance-specific templates:

 - `{{http_base("port_name")}}` (URL prefix for HTTP requests to the named port)
+- `{{server("port_name")}}` (hostname which hosts for connecting to the associated port for the challenge)
 - `{{port("port_name")}}` (The specific port number competitors will see which may not be the same number as exposed by Docker if the front-end is proxying connections.)
-- `{{server("port_name")}}` (hostname which hosts for connecting to the associated port for the challenge)
-- `{{lookup("key")}}` ("key" must have been published in `metadata.json` when creating a build)
 - `{{link("port_name", "/url/in/challenge")}}` (convenience wrapper for generating an HTML link)
 - `{{link_as("port_name", "/url/in/challenge", "display text")}}` (convenience
 wrapper for generating an HTML link with text different from the URL)